SirSerfer/es6-in-depth-tutorial/README.md

 Build a starter project for es6 in webpack.

-Enjoy the course, and keep coding!
+Enjoy the course, and keep coding!!